Welcome to Cherrybrook Farms | Creston, BC

 A small farm with deep roots in the valley.

 We grow cherries and peaches the same way our family has for generations.
 No shortcuts.
 Every cherry leaves the orchard hand picked, sorted, and packed with care.
-Some go to local markets.
-Some get shipped overseas to buyers who pay a premium for what the Creston Valley produces.
-All of them are picked at the moment they taste their best.
+Our cherries are export quality, with much of the crop shipped overseas to buyers who pay a premium for what the Creston Valley produces.
+The rest go to local markets so our neighbours can enjoy the same fruit.

 Peter & CinthiaOwners, Cherrybrook Farms